oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

      ![Image showing Database Edition of Source database](./images/database-edition.png)

-4. Check database characterset.
+6. Check database characterset.

-   Execute the below query after connecting to source database using connection established in step 2.
+   Run the below query to identify the database character set and national characterset.
      ```console
      <copy>
      select PARAMETER,VALUE from nls_database_parameters where parameter like '%NLS%CHARACTERSET';